kroman3105/kickstarter_analysis/README.md

-# kickstarter_analysis
+# An Analysis of Kickstarter Campaigns
-Kickstarter Analysis for Vandy Bootcamp
+This is an analysis to determine the effectiveness of various Kickstarter campaigns